openblockchains/bitcoin-ponzi/README.md

 ### Intro

-To create your very own token you need four pieces:
+To create your very own token in five minutes you need four pieces:

 |                                       | Example        |
 |---------------------------------------|----------------|